How We Make Chocolate

 Solution: enter the Chocolate Factory kitchen!!

 Since studies have shown chocolate made from sun-dried beans have superior flavor, we now dry our fermented beans with a combination of sun exposure when possible and inside the air-conditioned and dehumidified kitchen when needed.
-Though cooler and without direct sunlight, the low humidity and constant airflow inside the kitchen do a very efficient job of drying the beans and minimize or eliminate discoloration on the husks (that's often present on fermented-dried beans shipped from tropical areas).
-As a result beans have a deep mahogany colored husk.
+Though cooler and without direct sunlight, the low humidity and constant airflow inside the kitchen do a very efficient job of drying the beans.
+The dried beans have a deep tan to mahogany colored testis.
 This drying method is unique to our circumstance and would be very costly to duplicate on an industrial/worldwide scale due to the expense of building and running an indoor drying facility on each of thousands of small farms.
 We believe this makes a significantly positive difference in the flavor quality of HouLau chocolate.

 Once dried, the beans are stored in net bags inside the kitchen until needed for roasting.

-One element of roasting that many of our visitors find interesting is that, of a "nominal" 20 minute roast, the first 3/4, or @ 15 minutes is there to drive out the last remaining moisture by boiling it off.
+One element of roasting that many of our visitors find interesting is that, of a "nominal" 22 minute roast, the first 8-10 minutes is there to drive out the last remaining moisture by boiling it off.
 Only after all the moisture is gone does the internal bean temperature rise above 212 F (boiling)...and only then, does true "roasting" begin.
-You backyard barbecue kings (and queens) are familiar with this phenomenon in the form of "barbecue stall".
+You backyard barbecue kings (and queens) are familiar with this phenomenon in the form of barbecue "stall" or "plateau".
 It's the same thing.

 The flavor difference between a raw bean and a well roasted bean can be very dramatic..somewhat akin to the difference between a slice of "raw" cheddar cheese and a slice of cheese that's been fried to a crisp in a pan.